yczhangsjtu/yczhangsjtu.github.io/index.md

 # Yuncong Zhang's Homepage

+I am Currently a Ph.D. student at SJTU in China.
+My reseach focuses on zkSNARKs, ZKVMs, all sorts of succinct arguments, and cryptographic tools in Blockchains, and so on.

 ## Experience

 I studied math in Zhiyuan College in Shanghai Jiao Tong University (SJTU), and got my Bachelor's degree in Applied Mathematics from SJTU in 2016.